The Beach Boys' unreleased and bootleg recordings: Merry Christmas from the Beach Boys (1977)

 Merry Christmas from the Beach Boys is the second Christmas album recorded by The Beach Boys and their third album planned for release in 1977.
 It was reportedly denied by Warner Bros.
 Records.
-Instead, the group released MIU Album in 1978 which was composed of songs from the same sessions.
+Instead, the group released M.I.U.
+Album in 1978 which was composed of songs from the same sessions.

 Summer's Gone (2011–12)

 Summer's Gone was the original title for the group's 2012 reunion album That's Why God Made the Radio, and an album-length suite was written in the theme.
 Only four of five tracks from the suite's closing half were included.
 The fifth was "I'd Go Anywhere" and would have fit between "Strange World" and "From There to Back Again".
 Both "I'd Go Anywhere" and the suite's opening half remain incomplete.
-Producer Joe Thomas has indicated a desire to finish the suite, which had its origins in 1998 as cassette demos before Wilson began working on them again in 2008.
+Producer Joe Thomas had indicated a desire to finish the suite, which had its origins in 1998 as cassette demos before Wilson began working on them again in 2008.
 A total of 28 songs were written and recorded for the album.
 In 2013, it was announced that Wilson was working on finishing the thematic tracks (now dubbed "The Suite") for a new solo project.

 Other material

-Reverberation (1970)
+Reverberation (1969–70)

-Alternate version of Sunflower, contained multiple tracks that would not be released for many years.
+An alternate version of Sunflower and 20/20 contained multiple tracks that would not be released for many years.